Apriltsi

 Apriltsi (Априлци [ɐˈpriɫt͡si]) is a small town in Lovech Province, Central-North Bulgaria, located in the vicinity of the highest part of Stara Planina mountain.
 It is the administrative centre of the homonymous Apriltsi Municipality.
-As of December 2009, the town has a population of 3,318 inhabitants.
+As of December 2009, the town had a population of 3,318.

 Due to its favourable location in a valley at the foot of Botev Peak in the Balkan Mountains, Apriltsi is a newly developing tourist resort in the region.
 Besides Botev, notable peaks in the area are Triglav and Maragidik.

-The town was founded by the merging of four large mountain villages: Novo Selo, Zla Reka, Vidima and Ostrets, which are today the town's neighbourhoods.
+The town was founded by the merging of four large mountain villages: Novo Selo, Zla Reka, Vidima, and Ostrets, which are today the town's neighbourhoods.
 Due to this, it has a rather rural appearance with some 19th-century Bulgarian houses preserved.